anushkachaudhari1001/TruthLens-AI/README.md

 <div align="center">

-### ⭐ If you found this project useful, please consider giving it a Star!
+## ⭐ If you found this project useful, please consider giving it a Star!

+### TruthLens AI

-**TruthLens AI — Helping users identify misinformation through AI-powered credibility analysis.**
+**Helping users identify misinformation through AI-powered credibility analysis.**

+Built with ❤️ using React, FastAPI, MongoDB Atlas, OpenRouter, Render, and Vercel.

 </div>